andycroll/andycroll.com/_posts/2017/2017-12-31-avoid-double-negatives.md

   credit: 'Pablo Garcia Saldaña'
 ---

-One of Ruby’s strengths is it’s delightful built-in syntactic sugar.
-One example of this is `unless`, which you can use in place of using `if` combined with a negative statement.
+One of Ruby’s strengths is its delightful, built-in syntactic sugar.
+One example of this is the keyword `unless`, which you can use in place of using `if` combined with a negative statement.

 However, given the flexibility of Ruby's syntax, it is easy to make code harder to understand than it needs to be.